Priya-Pamu/Power-BI-Personal-Finance-Analysis/README.md

-# Personal Finance PowerBI Dashboard
+# Personal Finance Analysis PowerBI Dashboard

-A project that utilizes Microsoft PowerBI to analyze personal financial data and visualize expenses through an interactive dashboard.

 > _"Data analysis is not just about presenting data, but to build a story and create a meaningful narrative from the raw data.
 At the end of the day, that's what analytics is all about - not about writing code, not about crunching numbers, not about memorizing formula syntax - it's about deriving meaning and context from the data and, more importantly, using it to make real change."_
 > _- Chris Dutton, Maven Analytics_